Do you need a car in London?> UK > London ( LHR )

 Car rental in - London Need v worth & should!

-Should you rent a car in London?Weighing up the above questions, if you are here for the first time AND asking about hiring a car, is it a good idea?
+Should you rent a car in London?Weighing up the above, if you are asking about hiring a car, is it a good idea?

 Who is travelling?